asqwerty666/asqwerty666/README.md

 Rigth now I'm looking into colaborations on HPC and bioinformatics.
 I'm active searching for some project were I can apply my abilities in process parallelization as well as my knowledge of linux scripting.

----
-Some facts about me,

-- I'm currently working some bioinformatic and neuroimaging projects